robric/wiki-contrail-controller/Installing-Contrail-CNI-on-Kubernetes.md

 ```
 # Check Contrail Status

-You can get the status of Contrail compoenents, by running "contrail-status" command line tool in your Kubernetes master node.
+You can get the status of Contrail components, by running "contrail-status" command line tool in your Kubernetes master node.
 This will list all Contrail components running in your system.
 ```
 [root@foo ~]# contrail-status
 Pod         Service         Original Name                          State    Status